mckellwoodland/dimen_reduce_mahal/README.md

 python fine_tuning_swin_3D.py \
      --pretrained_dir Pre_trained/ \
      --data_dir data/ \
-     --json_list datasets/train.json
+     --json_list datasets/train.json \
+     --max_epochs 1000 \
 ```

 Once trained, save off embeddings for all train and test images as `pt` files.
+This can be done using the `get_encodings.py` file in the forked SMIT repository.

 Train, in-distribution (ID) test, and out-of-distribution (OOD) test embeddings should be put in different folders.
 ID is distinguished from OOD using the performance of the segmentation model.
 I.e. >95% Dice similarity coefficient (DSC) is ID, whereas <95% is OOD.

 ## OOD detection set up